Custody Paternity & Child Support

 By Default: If the Defendant was served with the summons and complaint, but did not file any paperwork within 20 days, the Plaintiff can ask the court to enter a default and grant a final custody order.
 The Plaintiff will usually have to go to a short hearing with the judge to have the final custody orders approved.
 If granted, the Plaintiff will typically get a Custody Decree that includes everything asked for in the complaint.

-By Agreement: If both parties reach an agreement on all terms after the case has been filed, they can prepare a final Custody Decree together with their full agreement included.
+By Agreement: If both parties reach an agreement on all terms after the case has been filed and both parties have filed their necessary forms, they can prepare a final Custody Decree together with their full agreement included.
 Both parties must sign the Custody Decree, and can usually submit the Decree to the judge for approval without a hearing.
+Please note, the Defendant must file an Answer before the parties can submit a joint decree.

 Granted at a Trial or Hearing: When the judge grants a final custody order at a trial or a hearing, the judge will decide all of the final orders.
 However, the case is not final until the written Custody Decree is signed by the judge.
 Usually, the judge tells one party to “prepare the decree.”